 Annexon Biosciences to Participate in the 43rd Annual Cowen Healthcare Conference

-/EIN News/ -- BRISBANE, Calif., Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. (Nasdaq: ANNX) a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Douglas Love, president and chief executive officer, will participate in a fireside chat during the 43rd Annual Cowen Healthcare Conference on Monday, March 6, 2023 at 1:30 p.m.
+BRISBANE, Calif., Feb.
+27, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. ANNX a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Douglas Love, president and chief executive officer, will participate in a fireside chat during the 43rd Annual Cowen Healthcare Conference on Monday, March 6, 2023 at 1:30 p.m.
 ET in Boston.

 A live webcast of the event can be accessed under the ‘Events & Presentations' section on the Investors page at www.annexonbio.com.
 A replay of the webcast will be archived on the Annexon website for 30 days following the presentation.